UrusTeam/urusstudio_installer/README.md

 To help you and prevent your lifetime loss on find all "know how" obtained info and resources, there is an attached file in the favorite path from this repo containing all links reference exported from "Google Chrome" marks favorite in HTML format, you can import it on your favorite marks to read all links info.

 ## About the author
-Hiroshi Takey Franco, is a Bolivian-Japanese, born in November, 1984 and living in Bolivia, South America, single father with one son, Kenji F. Takey Kobata his father(+) was a self taughted electronic technician and Sonia R. Franco Vaca his mother is a wifehouse, Hideo Takei Uyama his grandfather(+) and Hiroko Kobata his grandma(+) was one of the japanese colony founders in Bolivia from the second japanese migration as result about the 1945 Hiroshima and Nagasaki nuclear disaster.
+Hiroshi Takey Franco, is a Bolivian-Japanese, born in November, 1984 and living in Bolivia, South America, single father with one son, Kenji F. Takey Kobata his father(+) was a self taughted electronic technician and Sonia R. Franco Vaca his mother is a wifehouse, Hideo Takei Uyama his grandfather(+) and Hiroko Kobata his grandma(+) was one of the japanese colony founders in Bolivia from the second japanese migration (1955) after the first Okinawa people migration as result about the 1945 Hiroshima and Nagasaki nuclear disaster and WWII.

 Hiroshi has an ungraduate technician grade on "System Analisys Software" and "Electronic" technician as second grade from "Josefina Balsamo Institute" an especial educational group from Santa Cruz de la Sierra city, this institute is an epicospal catholic group directed by Italian Ms. Michaella Princciotto.
 About 5 years ago Bolivia's goverment retired all graduated and titles certification mades by especial educational groups like Josefina Balsamo Institute.
 So, there is no chance to return from back and certificate the knowhow and capacity from the people for now, and this was one of the reasons to make this way for the URUS project, author choose the great about GNU freedom movement and match with project purpose.